Information Technology Services

 Phase I

 After discussions with several network equipment vendors, ITS expressed interest in a handful of vendors.
-ITS developed a set of requirements and tested potential network equipment replacements, avoiding vendor-proprietary technologies inasmuch as possible.
+ITS developed a set of requirements and tested potential replacements for network equipment, avoiding vendor-proprietary technologies whenever possible.

 What to Expect